mozman/ezdxf/docs/source/howto/drawing-addon.rst

 This code exports the specified modelspace area from (5, 3) to (7, 8) as a 2x5 inch PNG image to maintain the aspect ratio of the source area.

+Use case: render only a specific area of the modelspace.

 .. seealso::

     - Full example script: `export_specific_area.py`_